Measuring Procurement Performance: Unlocking The Path To Success

 How Do You Measure Procurement ROI?

-1. Define Measurable Objectives:
+1. Define Measurable Objectives

-2. Quantify Savings:
+2. Quantify Savings

-3. Assess Process Improvements:
+3. Assess Process Improvements

-4. Consider Total Cost of Ownership (TCO):
+4. Consider the Total Cost of Ownership (TCO)

 While purchase price is a significant component of procurement decisions, it's only part of the TCO equation.
 To measure procurement ROI effectively, it's essential to factor in all costs associated with a procurement decision.
 This includes maintenance costs, ongoing operational expenses, inventory carrying costs, and potential risks.
 For example, a seemingly cheaper supplier might result in higher maintenance and support costs, making them less cost-effective in the long run.
 Evaluating TCO ensures that procurement decisions are made with a comprehensive understanding of their financial impact.

-5. Benchmark Performance:
+5. Benchmark Performance

-6. Analyse Supplier Performance:
+6. Analyse Supplier Performance

 Supplier performance has a direct impact on procurement ROI.
 By analysing supplier metrics such as delivery reliability, product quality, and cost-effectiveness, organisations can determine the financial implications of supplier relationships.
 For instance, a reliable supplier with consistent quality can reduce the costs associated with returns and defects.
 On the other hand, a supplier with frequent delays can lead to increased carrying costs and potential missed sales opportunities.
 Analysing supplier performance metrics helps organisations make informed decisions about supplier relationships and their contribution to ROI.

-7. Communicate Results:
+7. Communicate Results

 Leveraging Technology for Procurement Performance